Convert Hectare into Biswa

 History of Biswa

 Biswa is a traditional land measurement unit commonly used in northern Indian states like Uttar Pradesh, Uttarakhand, Himachal Pradesh, Punjab, and Haryana.
-Its origins trace back to ancient and medieval agrarian systems, where land was measured based on local practices and tools rather than standardized systems.
+Its origins trace back to ancient and medieval agrarian systems, where land was measured based on local practices and tools rather than standardised systems.
 The size of one biswa varies significantly across regions—ranging from around 125 to 150 square yards—due to historical differences in land value, cultivation potential, and local governance.
 Despite the adoption of metric units like square meters and hectares in official land records, biswa remains widely used in rural property dealings and local land documentation.

 Biswa to other units conversion